Levitation and dynamics of bodies in supersaturated fluids: Mathematical model

 The second model considered is a continuum model, more appropriate when the body is covered in a large number of bubbles which are continually growing, merging, and detaching.
 With the local maximum of the added traction given by $B_s/(4\pi A^2)\zhat$, the instantaneous portion of this local contribution is defined as $b B_s/(4\pi A^2)\zhat$, where $b(\x,t)\in[0,1]$ and $\x$ is a point on the body surface.
-Motivated by the experiments, the evolution of this fraction is then modeled as
+The evolution of this \tcb{buoyancy} fraction is then modeled as